Explore health content from A to Z.

 I need information about...

-The Foundation for Women's Cancer, formerly the Gynecologic Cancer Foundation (GCF) has designated September as Gynecologic Cancer Awareness Month.
+The Foundation for Women's Cancer (FWC), formerly the Gynecologic Cancer Foundation (GCF) has designated September as Gynecologic Cancer Awareness Month.
 The goal is to draw attention to the importance of early detection and prevention.

 Gynecologic cancers include all cancers of the female reproductive tract.
-This means ovarian, cervical, uterine, vaginal, vulvar, or tubal cancer.
+This means ovarian, cervical, uterine, vaginal, vulvar, tubal cancer, or gestational trophoblastic disease.
 These cancers do not have to be fatal.
 Early detection and education tools, such as Pap tests and risk assessment tests, not only can detect them, but also can help prevent them.

 The program's goal is to show you four simple ways to take control of your gynecologic health.
 By doing this, you can protect your health and your life.
 Here's a way to remember the goals of Gynecologic Cancer Awareness Month.

 Learn about your family history of breast, ovarian, uterine, and colon cancers.
 The genetic risk for ovarian cancer can be passed on to you through either your mother or father.
 This makes both family histories equally important.
 Familial risk is the most significant risk factor for ovarian cancer.
 Alert your gynecologist about your family history of cancer so you can take preventive steps.